tim-roberts1/tva/website/docs/design/menu.md

 ### Best practices

 - When listing site sections, use leading icons for important and top-level menu items to help with scannability.
-  - Leading icons may not be necessary in all contexts.
-Do not repeat icons for nested menus.
-- Use menu-extras such as headings and dividers to separate logical chunks of menu-items to enhance legibility and compartmentalization for the user.
-Consider using dividers when utilizing sublabels.

 ### Dos and Don'ts